-This pose can be an energizing pose.
-It’s also one of the more difficult poses to master and, if done incorrectly, can cause serious injury.
-This post requires strong hamstrings, flexible spine and shoulders, and solid upper body strength.
+Headstand can be an energizing pose.
+It’s also one of the most difficult pose to master and if done incorrectly, can cause serious injury.
+Inversions usually requires strong hamstrings, flexible spine and shoulders, and solid upper body strength.
+You can follow up with our previous post Inversions and Core Strengthening to build strong core and know more about inversion, before you jump into this pose.
 It’s important to ensure you’re focused, conditioned, and using proper technique before attempting the pose on your own.

 Carefully walk your feet in toward your head until your hips are as close to over your shoulders as possible.